 Promote The Event

-A central piece to corporate event planning is to efficiently and effectively promote your event.
-Because there are many ways to market your event, using a multi-channel event marketing approach to event promotion will ensure that you are taking advantage of all resources.
+Event promotion is how you spread awareness, build anticipation and ultimately drive registrations.
+Because there are many ways to market your event, using a multi-channel event marketing approach for event promotion will ensure that you are taking advantage of all resources.

 - Website - Given that the event website will be the primary touch point for potential attendees, it should encompass all of the strengths of your event while being packaged neatly into your brand aesthetic.
 Articulate how your event stands out from the rest and make sure to maintain visual brand consistency throughout.
 Check out this example of a strong event website by Namely: